 Practice prevention/boost the immune system

 You already know about the importance of eating well and working out regularly, right?
 The better shape you are in, the healthier your diet and exercise routine are, and the higher quality sleep you get, the better off you’ll be in the long-run to avoid getting sick altogether.

-Disinfect the Home
+Disinfect the home

 After you wash your hands, wash your house.
+Open some windows.
 Use a good disinfectant to kill the germs before they can even get started.
 Find the worst culprits of the house for germ infestation: the phone, toilet, remote control and doorknobs.
 Hit those things early and often while the kid is sick.
-Of course, you must almost make sure you aren’t using some industrial-grade chemical that will end up poisoning the entire house, too.
+Of course, you must also make sure you aren’t using some industrial-grade chemical that will end up poisoning the entire house, too.
 So, ensure the cleaner is safe to use around babies and/or kids, yet also meets the Environmental Protection Agency standard – usually this means carrying a registration number and displaying the word “disinfectant” on the labeling.

 Some of the nastiest colds and bugs take pride in entering the body through the face – the nose, eyes and mouth, especially.
 So keep the hands away from the face as much as possible.
 This is a good rule of thumb to keep before, during and after a sick child episode.